mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 link to the gridfs collections.
 Cross-referencing ids and special attributes are defined in the schema documentation.

+The biggest strength of using `gridfs` is simplicity.
+That is the main reason it is currently the default.
+A gridfs based write does not require any definitions for file management.
+It does, however, have some serious drawbacks:

+ #.
+We have found that I/O performance of gridfs is slower than
+    most file-based reads and writes.
+ #.
+Large data sets can present problems as the storage is aggregated into
+    the same file system as database storage.
+ #.
+Deleting intermediate results at the end of a workflow can be
+    awkward.
+Data edits are possible only through MongoDB, which can be both slow and awkward.
+In contrast, it is relatively easy to write all intermediate saved data into files in a designated directory.
+    The large waveform data files are then easily, and quickly removed with standard unix shell tools at the end of the job.
+Cleaning out wf collection documents for intermediate saves are also easy provided you use appropriate data tags.

 File storage
 :::::::::::::

-The alternative storage model is external files.
+The main alternative storage model is external files.
 We use the same concepts to manage data in external files as CSS3.0.
-Data in file storage is managed by four attributes:
+Data in file storage is managed by five attributes:

    #. :code:`dir` a directory path identifier in a file system.
 We assume all
       users are familiar with this concept.